-If the database master fails or is not available, another matrix switch takes over its tasks with the help of a MatrixGuard.
-A database slave becomes the new database master.
+If the database leader fails or is not available, another matrix switch takes over its tasks with the help of a MatrixGuard.
+A database follower becomes the new database leader.
 This change of roles takes place automatically according to previously defined rules.
-Matrix grid members connect to the new master and the system restarts automatically.
+Matrix grid members connect to the new leader and the system restarts automatically.
 And you do not even have to do anything during this process.
 The entire operation of the remaining components is automatically ensured (except for end devices connected to the matrix that is no longer available).

-But what happens when the original database master restarts?
-Even this does not interfere with running operation.
-If another member has taken over the role of the database master in the meantime, the original master automatically sets itself to “Slave” mode.
-Thus, you do not lose any changes you’ve made to the database in the meantime.
+But what happens if the original database leader restarts?
+Even this does not affect the current operation.
+If another member has taken over the role of database leader in the meantime, the original leader will automatically switch to “follower” mode.
+You won’t lose any changes you’ve made to the database in the meantime.